squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 the trace formula.

-The user-defined rewriting transformation eagerly applies the rewrite rules added to the rewriting database using the `hint rewrite`_ command.
+The user-defined rewriting transformation eagerly applies the rewrite rules added to the rewriting database using the :cmd:`hint rewrite` command.

-.. cmd:: hint rewrite @identifier

-  Add a rewriting rule from the lemma :n:`@identifier` to the user-defined rewriting database.
-The lemma should establish a local formula consisting of a universally quantified conditional equality.
-  In other words, it should essentially be of the form :n:`forall @binders, phi_1 => ... => phi_n => u = v`.

-  The goal will be used to rewrite occurrences of :n:`u` into the corresponding occurrences of :n:`v`, assuming the conditions :n:`phi_1, ..., phi_n` reduces to :n:`true` (recursively, using the reduction engine).

 Common errors
 ~~~~~~~~~~~~~